 I’ve just realized we have made strides with the house from the early days when we just moved in.
 From chaos and lack of storage…

 to being more organized and presentable!
 In a house, there will always be more work that needs to be done, but seeing a huge improvement like this is inspiring.
 One step at a time, one step at a time 🙂

 Furthermore, I think we’ve really adjusted to our new life here.

 We have our go-to restaurants in Bicutan already, even if it’s nothing like the food scene in BF, which enticed me – even when I was living in Makati and QC – to go visit.
 But there are some who say that it’s only a matter of time until it catches up.

 We’ve found a good grooming place for Yuri, and we’ve taken advantage of the small wet market in Russia Street for cheap but sweet fruits, last minute vegetable shopping, and by-the-kilo Friskies.
-There’s even a small independent supermarket that reminds me a lot of Hi-Top in QC called Big C.
+There’s even a small neighborhood supermarket that reminds me a lot of Hi-Top in QC called Big C.

 Going beyond Bicutan